Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/LinkedList.md

-## LinkedList is a fundamental Java collection that implements both the List and Deque interfaces, providing a
+## LinkedList is a fundamental Java collection /or data Structure that implements both the List and Deque interfaces, providing a
    doubly-linked list data structure.
 Unlike ArrayList, LinkedList excels at frequent insertions/deletions but has slower random access.